Course overview

 Year 3

-During your final year, you'll study one core module and will be required to choose five optional modules.
+During your final year, depending on the pathway you choose, you'll study two core module and will be required to choose two optional modules.

 We'll cover the law of equity and the law of trusts, covering the main legal principles and issues.